 Glass, Paul Memorial Scholarship Fund

-A one-time payment to be determined for a high school senior or undergraduate college student from Noble County who is pursuing a career in agriculture related field.
+A one-time payment for a high school senior or undergraduate college student from Noble County who is pursuing a career in agriculture related field.
 Awards $750 one time.
 Students can reapply. (cfnc)

 Donor Fund Story: